nengo/nengo-dl/docs/frontend.rst

 NengoDL is a Simulator for Nengo models.
-That means it takes a network constructed using Nengo as input, and allows the user to simulate that network using some underlying computational framework (in this case, Tensorflow).
+That means it takes a network constructed using Nengo as input, and allows the user to simulate that network using some underlying computational framework (in this case, TensorFlow).

 In practice, what that means is that your code for constructing a Nengo model is exactly the same as it would be for the standard Nengo simulator.
 All that